Inducing Strong Non-Linearities in a Phonon Trapping Quartz Bulk Acoustic Wave Resonator Coupled to a Superconducting Quantum Interference Device: Introduction

 Although, in general all devices are nonlinear in nature, the feasibility to achieve nonlinear regimes are usually limited for a variety of reasons.
-For example, these regimes usually require considerably high amounts of incident power that may also cause nonlinear effects in auxiliary components, induce noise processes such as flicker noise\cite{Gagnepain:1983aa}, as well as heating.
+For example, these regimes usually require considerably high amounts of incident power that may also cause nonlinear effects in auxiliary components, induce noise processes such as flicker noise, and cause the heating.
 So, in order to reduce this threshold of nonlinearity, it is required to reduce the system losses and increase nonlinear interactions.
-These requirements, in particular for BAW devices, usually contradict each other leading to trade offs.
-Another possible solutions is to utilise an ultra high Quality factor resonator and couple it to a nonlinear superconducting circuit with a low threshold power.
+These requirement, in particular for BAW devices, usually contradict each other leading to trade offs.
+Another possible solutions is to utilise ultra high Quality factor resonators and couple them to a nonlinear superconducting circuit with a low threshold power.
 The former can thus provide very narrow spectral lines, while the latter adds the strong nonlinearities required at low powers.
-In this work we utilize a Superconducting Quantum Interference Device (SQUID) circuit\cite{SQUIDbook} coupled to a high $Q$ BAW Cavity \cite{Goryachev:2014ab}.
-Similar SQUID-mechanical resonator systems have been used in the past as Gravity Wave detectors\cite{Xu:1985aa,Pleikies:2007aa,Goryachev:2014ac} and more recently as quantum hybrid systems\cite{OConnell:2010fk} in the non-driven or weakly driven regimes.
+Thus, our goal to achieve better performance is to couple BAWs at low temperatures\cite{Goryachev:2014ab} to SQUID amplifiers\cite{SQUIDbook} and operate them with low power oscillations of order $-80$ dBm.
+To further increase the power output, a chain of regular cryogenic ultra-low noise amplifiers will be used allowing us to generate reasonable power of order $10$ dBm, with fractional frequency instabilities of $10^{-16}$ or better.
+In this work we make the first step towards this goal and show the large signal characteristics of a SQUID coupled to a BAW resonator.
+Similar SQUID-mechanical resonator systems have been used in the past as Gravity Wave detectors\cite{Xu:1985aa,Pleikies:2007aa,Goryachev:2014ac} and more recently as quantum hybrid systems\cite{OConnell:2010fk,Woolley:2016aa} but only in the non-driven or weakly driven regimes.